brimdata/super/book/src/dev/libraries/go.md

 ### Local Database Reader

 This example interacts with a SuperDB database.
-Note that it is straightforward to support both direct access to a lake via the file system (or S3 URL) as well as access via a service endpoint.
+Note that it is straightforward to support both direct access to a database via the file system (or S3 URL) as well as access via a service endpoint.

-First, we'll use `super` to create a lake and load the example data:
+First, we'll use `super` to create a database and load the example data:
 ```
 super db init -db scratch
 super db create -db scratch Demo